New Book · Coming September 2026

 Knowing you should prepare in the evening isn't enough.
 You need a Moment — a specific trigger that fires the habit without willpower.
 James Clear calls this habit stacking: linking a new behavior to something that already exists in your rhythm.
 When you close your laptop.
 When the dinner dishes are done.
 When your body gets tired.
 The trigger fires.
 The List runs.
 The gift is given.

-The first two principles — Clarify and Arrange — are design work.
+Clarify, Arrange, and List are your Dreamer's work.
 You do them once when you build your Evening Habit.
-The last two — List and Mark — are your nightly ritual.
+Moment is the trigger that fires it every night.
 Your Dreamer built it.
 Now your Doer just runs it.

 Three zones.